 If you are going to frost your cupcakes with whipped cream, definitely look for a deep container with a lid!
 It will be worth the investment.

-3 – Determine the Best Location
+3. Determine the Best Location

 Where to store your frosted cupcakes is almost as important as how to properly wrap them.
-You can actually store frosted cupcakes in several place and still have great, delicious results when it comes time to eat.
+You can actually store frosted cupcakes in several places and still have great, delicious results when it comes time to eat.

 Where you choose to store your frosted cupcakes depends greatly on when you will be eating them.
 Take a look at the following options and pick the one that is best for your situation.

-- Store the cupcakes at room temperature– If you plan on eating the buttercream frosted cupcakes within one or two days, it is completely okay to store them at room temperature.
-In fact, this is probably the best place to store them as they will not dry out and the cake and frosting will both be soft and ready to eat.
 If you use a whipped cream frosting, this option will not work as the icing cannot sit outside the fridge.
 Cupcakes should only be stored at room temperature for up to two days.

-- Store frosted cupcakes in the fridge– Once your cupcakes are properly wrapped, sealed tightly, they can definitely be stored in the fridge.
-Frosted cupcakes can keep in the fridge for about 4-5 days before they start to get hard and dry.
-Be sure to take the cupcakes out of the fridge, unwrap them and let them sit at room temperature for at least an hour before serving.
-Cold cupcakes with cold frosting are not so delicious but they will warm back up very easily when taken out in advance!
+Once your cupcakes are properly wrapped and sealed tightly, they can definitely be stored in the fridge.
+Frosted cupcakes can be kept in the fridge for about 4-5 days before they start to get hard and dry.

-- Store frosted cupcakes in the freezer– Wrap those buttercream frosted cupcakes tightly and store them in the freezer for up to three months.
-That’s right!
-When properly sealed, frosted cupcakes will keep in the freezer for up to three months.
-Once again, be sure to take them out of the freezer in advance and let them come to room temperature before serving.
-This should take about 2-3 hours to let them fully thaw.
 If you have frosted your cupcakes in a whipped cream frosting, freezing is not recommended.
-Whipped cream frosting does not thaw well (no cream based product really does) and the frosting will not hold up when thawed.
-Opt for the fridge if you plan to store whipped cream cupcakes or, ice them the day of your event.
+Whipped cream frosting does not thaw well (no cream-based product really does) and the frosting will not hold up when thawed.
+Opt for the fridge if you plan to store whipped cream cupcakes or ice them on the day of your event.

 Frosted cupcakes are surprisingly durable and can be stored for quite some time.
-The real key is to wrap the cupcakes well, opt for a buttercream frosting (it holds up the best!) and always eat the cupcakes at room temperature.
+The real key is to wrap the cupcakes well, opt for a buttercream frosting (it holds up the best), and always eat the cupcakes at room temperature.

 Happy baking!